Sex Abuse & Assault Lawsuits – Cases Our Lawyers Accept

 Our law firm is equipped to handle matters outside of Pennsylvania and New Jersey on a case by case basis.
 Our firm has the resources to handle sexual abuse and molestation lawsuits around the country.
 Our lawyers have handled crime victim injury cases in other states such as Delaware, New York, etc. Call to confirm representation in your area.
 215.399.9255

-Types of Lawsuits We Bring
+Types of Lawsuits We File for Our Clients

 Our lawyers often work with victims and survivors of abuse through any criminal investigations and cases.
 In the event a criminal case is instituted against a criminal perpetrator of sex assault or abuse, our lawyers work with clients to help them through the process.
 Firm founder Brian Kent is a former sex crimes unit prosecutor who is committed to helping his clients through both the criminal and civil legal processes.